jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes
 The function actually crashes.

 This is a common occurence - we fetch a value from an array or an object -- and it doesn't exist -- so we get a null or an undefined, and then we pass that down to other functions.. and things crash in production.
-To figure out why, you now have to work backwards and trace the entire data-flow till we find where the data went wrong.
+To figure out why, you now have to work backwards and trace the flow of data till we find where it went wrong.
 :::

 ----